 The sophomore was held out of practice on Tuesday because of the lingering effects of his injury, but Baggett said he hopes that the captain Sadler will improve as the season continues.

 “There’s a time when we may need to shut him down and protect him and his knee,” Baggett said.
 “Any time he’s in and out of the lineup or in and out of practice, you can’t get yourself totally right.
 I’m just hoping that it won’t be something that goes all year long.
 I’m hoping eventually that knee will respond and get better and he can get healthy.”

-Ryan Restivo covers Stony Brook, Hofstra and the Metro Atlantic Athletic Conference for Big Apple Buckets.
-You can follow Ryan on Twitter @ryanarestivo.
-For more on Rider’s non-conference schedule, check out the non-conference schedule tracker.
+Ryan Restivo covers the Metro Atlantic Athletic Conference and America East conference for Big Apple Buckets.
+You can follow Ryan on Twitter @ryanarestivo or contact Ryan at rrestivo[at]nycbuckets.com.